lucthienphong1120/gallery/README.md

 An flexible gallery generator for your images and albums, a free portfolio solution for your photos.

-This library also includes [img previewer](https://github.com/lucthienphong1120/img-previewer) feature
+This library also includes [img-previewer](https://github.com/lucthienphong1120/img-previewer) feature

 ## How to use